kaviondemand/MetricsCalc/README.md

 # MetricsCalc
-This is a simple Metrics Converter tool.
-It currently supports:
+A simple tool to convert between various metric and imperial units.
+This project is designed to help with quick conversions using Python.

+## Features
-- Converting centimeters (cm) to inches
+- Convert centimeters (cm) to inches
-- Converting inches to centimeters
+- Convert inches to centimeters (cm)
-- Converting kilograms (kg) to pounds (lbs)
+- Convert kilograms (kg) to pounds (lbs)
-- Converting pounds (lbs) to kilograms
+- Convert pounds (lbs) to kilograms (kg)

-## Run 'py metrics.py' in a terminal to use the converter.
+- Convert meters to feet (new feature!)